arielszabo/FindMeMoreLike/README.md

 # FindMeMoreLike

-Pre-Trained Doc2Vec model is saved in the 'enwiki_dbow' folder and it is from https://github.com/jhlau/doc2vec
+* Pre-Trained Doc2Vec model is saved in the 'enwiki_dbow' folder and it is from https://github.com/jhlau/doc2vec
+* Google Login methods are from here: https://realpython.com/flask-google-login/

 # Need to Know:
-- save your OMDb api key in the file: 'omdb_user_key.txt'
+- save your OMDb api key in the file: 'keys_config.yaml'
+- save your GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET keys in the file: 'keys_config.yaml'

 ## Web - development
 ```
-FLASK_APP=webapp.api FLASK_DEBUG=1 flask run --port 5000
+FLASK_APP=webapp.api FLASK_DEBUG=1 flask run --port 5000 --cert=adhoc
 ```

 # TODO: